lecaillon/Evolve/README.md

 - [x] .NET 4.5+
 - [ ] .NET Core project support (more generally .NET Standard 1.3 support)

-## Getting Started
+## Quick Start
 1. Add a reference to the nuget Evolve package in your project.

-1. Add at least those variables to your Web.config/App.config and update their values according to your environment:
+2. Add at least those variables to your Web.config/App.config and update their values according to your environment:

 ```xml
 <appSettings>